Fennel.com Review: Key Takeaways

 Our Recommendations

-Mutual Funds: Although Fennel doesn’t offer trading in mutual funds, Firstrade does.
+Mutual Funds: Fennel does not offer mutual funds, but Firstrade does.

-Long-Term Investors and Retirement Savers: With no tax-advantaged accounts, Fennel just won’t work.
-Charles Schwab has these plus investment advice, branch locations, annuities, and much more.
+Long-Term Investors and Retirement Savers: Fennel does not have tax-advantaged accounts, so it is not a good fit.
+Charles Schwab offers these, as well as investment advice, branch offices, annuities, and more.

-Beginning Investors: Fennel does not offer paper trading, robo accounts, or financial assistance of any kind.
-We suggest Schwab, who offers automated accounts, simulated trading, full-service advisory programs, and much more.
+Beginning Investors: Fennel does not provide paper trading, robo accounts, or financial help.
+We recommend Schwab, which has automated accounts, simulated trading, full-service advice, and more.

-Active Stock Trading: Fennel can be used for frequent equity trading, although desktop traders will be left out in the cold.
-Many pro-level tools, such as Level II quotes and technical analysis, are missing in action at Fennel.
+Active Stock Trading: Fennel can be used for frequent trading of stocks, but desktop users are left out.
+Advanced features like Level II quotes and technical analysis are not offered at Fennel.

-Small Accounts: Because of Fennel’s flat monthly fee, it is not a good pick for small investors.
-Robinhood is, though.
+Small Accounts: Because Fennel charges a monthly fee, it’s not good for small investors.
+Robinhood is a better choice.

 Fennel Investments Review Judgement